markhartel/pwtc-mileage/README.md

 ## Rider Mileage Database Schema
 The following MySQL database tables and views are created by this plugin.
 They are created in the same database instance as the Wordpress tables.
+All table names (but not view names) are prepended with the Wordpress database table prefix, by default this is "wp_".

 Table `pwtc_membership` contains rider information.